 Three temples — dedicated to Minerva, Isis and Serapis — were once located on the site and the basilica is called Santa Maria sopra Minerva (St. Mary above Minerva) because they thought they’d built it on top of a temple to Minerva.
 More recently, they’ve found that they probably built on Isis.

-The basilica itself was in hiding, so we went around the block a couple of times before actually finding it.
+The basilica itself was in hiding, so we went around the block a couple of times before we realized it’d been right in front of us all along.
 Its facade was covered in plywood and scaffolding because they’re doing restoration work.

 The body of St. Catherine lies in marble in front of the main altar.
 No photos allowed inside.